 Home Improvement Contractor License Litigation

 Have you been the victim of bad home improvement in the District of Columbia?
 Contact our law offices if your contractor failed to secure a home improvement contractor license in Washington DC.
-The most common problem in Washington DC is that many contractors work WITHOUT a valid license issued by the District of Columbia.
+The most common problem in Washington DC is that many contractors work WITHOUT a valid license or permit issued by the District of Columbia.
 The law in DC requires that your contractor have a valid home improvement contractor and salesperson license.
 If they do not have such a license, the contractor is not allowed to take any advance payments under the DC Consumer Protection Act.
 If they do so prior to the COMPLETION of the job, then such contractor must return all of the monies paid by the homeowner regardless of any value of the services provided.

 In cases where the contractor acts with wrongful intent, the homeowner may recover treble damages.
 DC provides consumers with some of the strongest protection in the nation against violations of these home improvement contractor license rules.
 What appears to be the problem is that in our jurisdiction of intense growth, many homeowner simply are unaware of the rules.